MattWade-MS/QER/README.md

 * Network Metrics – two reports that display raw network metric details for jitter, packet loss, and latency.

 **NOTE:** This template is provided as-is and is not an officially supported product of Microsoft.

+### Known Issues
+1. Selecting an ISP name to enable interactive filtering will result in an error.
+As a workaround please select the associated ASN # to activate the filter.
+2. Slicers are limited to 100 entries.
+If you have more than 100 entires in your slicer you can leverage the search bar in the slicer.
+Add a * to the end of the search to return all resutls.
+Example: Bui* will return all the results that start with "Bui".